 - Mist the moss regularly to encourage aerial roots to grow.

-You can also guide the aerial roots in a new pot filled with same soil as the first pot.
+You can also guide the Monstera aerial roots in a new pot filled with the same soil as the first.
 Place this pot beside the previous pot and stick the roots in the soil.

 However, the aerial roots are delicate and can easily rot.

 Monstera roots above soil using aerial roots.
 These roots are there for support and get moisture from the air.

 How Long Should Monstera Roots Be Before Planting in the Soil?

 If you are rooting Monstera in water, wait for the roots to grow about 1 inch long before transplanting them into the soil.

 From Editorial Team